Ian Stewart Forrester

-Ian Forrester (born 1945) was a former judge in the General Court of the Court of Justice of the European Union (CJEU).
+Ian Forrester (born 1945) is a former judge in the General Court of the Court of Justice of the European Union (CJEU).
 He served from 7 October 2015 to 31 January 2020.

 Education

 Ian Forrester studied at the University of Glasgow, Scotland, between 1962 and 1967 and graduated with a Master of Arts in History and English Literature and a Bachelor of Laws.
 Later, in 1969, he graduated with a Master of Comparative Law from Tulane University, Louisiana, New Orleans.

 Career

 Prior to being appointed to the General Court, he practiced as a barrister in Scotland (with Maclay, Murray & Spens), and New York (with Davis Polk & Wardwell) until 1972, following which he appeared before the Court of Justice of the European Union in Brussels and the European Court of Human Rights in Strasbourg.
 He subsequently established Forrester & Norall, which merged with White & Case in 1997.
 In 2015, he established a pro bono programme at White & Case.